Chithra-J/P3/readme.md

 5. Deploying a Laravel app on a live server.

-### NOTE: I have realized once that the randomuser.me server was not available for a an hour or so.
+#### NOTE: I have realized once during testing that the randomuser.me server was not available for a an hour or so.

 ## Live URL of the project